 He is the warm sunshine on my face.
 He is a sweet apple I can buy on almost any corner store.
 He is the music that lets us feel young and free.
 He IS.

 Over the years, there were certainly large and even gigantic things, events and, yes, babies, for which I was incredibly grateful.
-But the greatest transformation of my life was in learning to be grateful for the littlest of things.
-The smallest details.
-The moments we might miss if we weren’t living a life of anticipation.
-Of expecting God to be there.
-Or searching and listening and waiting for Him to send us a little love note.
-In those small details, that is where I met God.
-In a million tiny ways, He taught me who He was.
+But the greatest transformation of my life was in learning to be grateful for the littlest of things, the smallest details, the moments we might miss if we weren’t living a life of anticipation.
+We live a life expecting God to be there or searching and listening and waiting for Him to send us a little love note.
+In those small details, that is where I met God and n a million tiny ways, He taught me who He was.

-As in so many things in life, I became that mother in the checkout line who’s kids were disrespectful, disobedient and loud.
+As is the case with so many of those self-righteous moments in life, I became that mother in the checkout line who’s kids were disrespectful, disobedient and loud.
 For heaven’s sake.
 And now when I see that mom, I want to hug HER and tell her how loved and adored she is by the God who created her.
 That her life is a miracle.
 That she can be wrapped up in the arms of a loving Father and covered in His grace and mercy.

 And then get eye-ball to eye-ball with those kids and tell them to KNOCK IT OFF.
 Your mommy is a saint and you need a nap.